The DIY Website Trap: Why Solopreneurs Waste Months on Wix and Squarespace

 - Write one clear offer

-- Add one CTA
+- Add one call to action

 Ship that.

 Hiring is the right move when your website has become a second job.
+It's also the right move when the site needs to do more than exist.

-Hire help if:
+Hire if:

 Is Wix or Squarespace better for a small business?